Understanding the SEC Whistleblower Program

 Step 1: Gathering Information

 Whistleblowers often start by gathering substantial evidence of the alleged securities law violations.
-This may involve collecting documents, emails, or other forms of proof that support their claims.
+This may involve collecting documents, emails, or other proof forms supporting their claims.

 Step 2: Submitting a Tip

 Once armed with evidence, whistleblowers can submit their tips to the SEC.
-The submission can be done anonymously through legal representation, if desired, to ensure protection.
-For the greatest chance of success, the submission needs to be clear, concise, and fact-driven, with documents, if possible.
+If desired, the submission can be done anonymously through legal representation to ensure protection.
+For the greatest chance of success, the submission needs to be clear, concise, and fact-driven, with documents if possible.

 Step 3: SEC Evaluation